Select the account you'd like to open

 Value for money

 We offer competitive and reliable pricing, with tight spreads and low margins‡.
-Spread bet on key FX pairs like EUR/USD from 0.7 points, 1 point on major indices like the UK 100, and 0.3 points on Gold.
-Margin rates start from 3.3% for FX and 5% for indices.
+Trade CFDs on key FX pairs like EUR/USD from 0.7 points, 1 point on major indices like the UK 100, and 0.3 points on Gold.
+Our margin rates start from 2% for FX and 5% for indices CFDs.

-Spread betting offers you the ability to diversify your portfolio with tax-free trading on a huge range offorex, indices, commodities, shares and treasuries.
+CFD trading offers you the ability to diversify your portfolio with leveraged trading on a huge range of forex, indices, commodities, shares and treasuries.

-Since launching in 1989, we’ve become one of the world's leading spread betting and CFD providers.
-As one of the industry's pioneers, you can be confident that when you're spread betting with us, you're spread betting with one of the best in the business.
+Since launching in 1989, we’ve become one of the world's leading CFD trading providers.
+As one of the industry's pioneers, you can be confident that when you're trading CFDs with us, you're trading with one of the best in the business.

-Our unique online spread betting platform, Next Generation, has already won multiple awards and we're constantly working on new functionality, products and tools to enhance your experience.
+Our unique online CFD trading platform, Next Generation, has already won multiple awards and we’re consistently working on new functionality, products and trading tools to enhance your CFD trading experience.

-We have won over 50 awards worldwide in the last two years, including Financial Services Provider of the Year in the 2017 Shares Awards.
-These accolades recognise the quality of our service, and dedication to delivering innovation and technology, through our web-based trading platform and native mobile apps.
+We have won over 50 awards worldwide over the last two years – a recognition of the quality of our service, and dedication to delivering innovation and technology through our web-based trading platform and native mobile apps.